GASVIC/PitParts/PitParts_Prices.md

 ### SELECTIONS:
 For a full concert performance set, a deposit of AUD280 (see deposit conditions), plus cost of printing, assembling, binding and handling.
 Minimum fee conditions apply (see minimum hire).

-### SINGLE OPERA NUMBERS:
+### INDIVIDUAL NUMBERS FROM ONE OR MORE OPERAS:
-THESE WILL INCLUDE cost of printing, assembling, handling and a Hire Fee of AUD20 per week, plus a deposit of AUD100 (see deposit conditions), and printed by the copyright owner or their representative.
+THESE WILL INCLUDE cost of printing, assembling, handling and a Hire Fee of AUD20 per week.

-### DEDUCTIONS:
+### ADDITIONAL CHARGES:
-Overdue return of music, after the seven (7) days allowed, will be deducted from the Deposit at AUD25 per week or part thereof, this applies to all hirings.
-A cleaning charge of AUD30 per hour or part, will be deducted from the deposit if deemed necessary.
+Overdue return of music, after the seven (7) days allowed, will be charged at AUD25 per week or part thereof.
+A cleaning charge of AUD30 per hour or part, will be applied if deemed necessary after inspecting returned scores.